ayamada/clan/README.rst

 CLAN supply to an environment that construct android application using libgdx by only clojure code.
 You must understand to clojure and libgdx.

+It can construct application for not only android but also windows and other desktop OS at a time
+(but it need install java runtime to work).

 see document http://doc.tir.ne.jp/devel/clan .

 --------------